 CAT 2024 Question Paper With Solutions (Released): Download Free PDF for Slot 1, 2 and 3

-According to the CAT 2024 question paper, the examination consisted of a total of 68 questions.
-These questions were asked from three sections: Verbal Ability and Reading Comprehension (VARC), Data Interpretation and Logical Reasoning (DILR), and Quantitative Aptitude (QA).
-The number of questions for each section was 24, 22, and 22, respectively.
-Get a quick insight into the CAT 2024 exam pattern based on the question paper below:
+The CAT 2024 question paper consisted of a total of 68 questions, distributed across three sections: Verbal Ability and Reading Comprehension (VARC), Data Interpretation and Logical Reasoning (DILR), and Quantitative Aptitude (QA).
+The section-wise breakup included 24 questions in VARC, and 22 questions each in DILR and Quantitative Aptitude.
+Below is a quick overview of the CAT 2024 exam pattern based on the question paper analysis.

 Total Questions in CAT 2024